 2. "That was fun!
 Don't they have this on [insert competitor cruise line here]?"

 3. "GENIUS!
 I've never seen anything like this on a cruise ship before."
-(Or, as expressed in a gloating photo-text to friends back home, "OMG WOW!!!!!")
+(Or, as expressed in a gloating photo-text to friends back home, "OMG, WOW!!!!!")

-If you think sea days are all about dozing by the pool in a daiquiri-induced stupor, let us show you the flip side of cruise life with 15 onboard experiences that will make you exclaim, "Wow!"
+If you think sea days are all about dozing by the pool in a daiquiri-induced stupor, let us show you the flip side of cruise life with 16 onboard experiences that will make you exclaim, "Wow!"

 Cruises are no longer sedate affairs, as these active and adrenaline-pumping attractions can attest.

 You might emit a loud quack (or shriek) while whizzing down the AquaDuck, a wily water coaster that twists, turns and torques for 765 feet over and around the pool decks of Disney Dream and Disney Fantasy.
 The tube provides giddy views of the bodies of water both onboard and off the ship; one elbow of the coaster actually protrudes 12 feet off the ship and 150 feet above the ocean.
 Not to be outdone, the AquaDunk waterslide debuted on the revamped Disney Magic in 2013, offering a three-story-high thrill ride, which includes a plummet through a trap door into a translucent tube that shoots out 20 feet over the ship's side.
 Other notable newcomers include Norwegian Cruise Line's Free Fall (on Norwegian Getaway and Breakaway) with twin "free fall" slides that drop guests at heart-racing speeds of up to 26 mph; MSC Cruises' Vertigo (on MSC Preziosa) waterslide, offering 390 feet of colorful twists and turns (including a spin over the edge of the ship) from 18 decks high; and the Speedway Splash aboard Carnival Sunshine, with 235-foot-long dual chutes for racing riders who speed to the finish line amid special lighting effects.

 If your kid wants to take a spin before dinner, tell him to go have fun -- and not to worry if he crashes the car while driving 200 miles per hour.
-MSC Cruises' Fantasia-class ships (MSC Fantasia, Preziosa, Divina and Splendida) give speed demons, with or without driver's licenses, permission to go for broke in a Formula 1 simulator.
-The video game crashes through the virtual wall: passengers climb into the driver's seat of a model car that bumps, bounces and whines like the real thing.
+MSC Cruises' Fantasia-class ships (MSC Fantasia, Preziosa, Divina and Splendida) give speed demons, with or without driver's licenses, permission to feed their need for speed in a Formula 1 simulator.
+Passengers climb into the driver's seat of a model car that bumps, bounces and whines like the real thing.
 The racetrack is a blur of asphalt and drama projected on a screen viewed through the vehicle's "windshield."
+With Costa Cruises' Grand Prix simulators (available on the Costa Diadema, Fascinosa, Favolosa, Pacifica, Serena, Deliziosa and Luminosa), located on the ships' top deck, guest "drivers" can simulate the sensation of zipping around a real racecourse from a single-seat Grand Prix-style car, tricked out with plenty of gadgets, sounds and movements for the ride.
 Gentlecruisers, start your engines...

 By day, the AquaTheater, found on Royal Caribbean's Oasis of the Seas and Allure of the Seas, could be just another onboard pool -- until you notice that it's almost 21 feet long and 18 feet deep and passengers are taking scuba lessons in its depths.
 But, the venue really shines when the natural light goes down and the moon comes up.
 Then, the pool area transforms into a 700-seat AquaBroadway, a dazzle of droplets on Deck 4.
 The shows held in and around the pool include a choreographed musical, starring fountains; gymnasts, divers and aerialists as bendy as Gumby; and a trapeze act that creates the illusion of AquaSpiderman climbing up a curtain of water.

 It's impressive that cruise ships would bother with showing 3D movies onboard; it's crazy that they'd go so far as to design 4D theaters.
-The 4D cinematic immersion, found on Costa Cruises (including aboard Deliziosa, Diadema, Fascinosa, Favolosa, Serena and Luminosa), MSC Cruises (on Fantasia, Preziosa, Divina, Magnifica, and Splendida) and Carnival Cruises (aboard the Carnival Breeze) is accomplished through such real-life sensory shocks as atomized smells, squirts of liquids, quivering seats and visuals that invade your personal space.
+The 4D cinematic immersion, found on Costa Cruises (including aboard Deliziosa, Diadema, Fascinosa, Favolosa, Serena and Luminosa), MSC Cruises (on Fantasia, Preziosa, Divina, Magnifica, and Splendida) and Carnival Cruises (aboard the Carnival Breeze) is accomplished through such real-life sensory shocks as pumped-in smells, squirts of liquids, quivering seats and visuals that invade your personal space.
 Thankfully, the seats come with belts, so you won't become part of the onscreen action.